genomech/labjournal/external_reports/expression_FatimannusaQadri.md

 ## Additional task #2: Filter SNPs

-BAM-files were filtered by *bcftools* with the following parameters:
+BAM-files were filtered with *bcftools* using the following parameters:

 * Coverage depth > 20
 * Quality > 30

-Then we found all SNPs which are homozygous in mutant animals and heterozygous (or absent) in wild type rats.
+Then we found all SNPs which are both homozygous in mutant animals and heterozygous (or absent) in wild type rats.

 Mutations list: